Thinkful/thinkful-curriculum-starter-files/ben-notes/notes.md

 ## Unit 3

+unit 3 lesson 1 assignment 3 -- finish this. get starting point etc. for exercises."- Redo your pet table to use a foreign key to the breed table
+"???

+unit 3 lesson 7 complete it?

 *   After done with u3 revisions, Iain to go through and add starting points
 *   provide resource that introduces relational databases as such (need idea of pk, )
 *   http://zetcode.com/db/sqlite/tables/